lindsaypoirier/STS-115/lab4.md

 > ill.
 In the 18th century, mental illness was often considered a moral
 > or spiritual shortcoming; however, the increased emphasis on *moral
 > treatment* of mentally ill patients ushered in a new wave of
-> insitutions and wards devoted to the treatment of such patients.
+> institutions and wards devoted to the treatment of such patients.
 See
 > this
 > [source](https://www.nursing.upenn.edu/nhhc/nurses-institutions-caring/history-of-psychiatric-hospitals/).